Flood Advisory issued for Ketchikan Gateway Borough by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-29 22:00:00 EST Expires: 2022-11-30 08:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-11-29 21:24:00 EST Expires: 2022-12-01 00:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Northern Erie WIND ADVISORY IN EFFECT FROM 10 PM THIS EVENING TO 8 AM EST WEDNESDAY * WHAT...South winds 20 to 30 mph with gusts up to 45 mph expected. * WHERE...Northern Erie County. * WHEN...From 10 PM this evening to 8 AM EST Wednesday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Beaver Island and surrounding islands WIND ADVISORY REMAINS IN EFFECT UNTIL MIDNIGHT EST WEDNESDAY NIGHT * WHAT...West winds 25 to 35 mph with gusts up to 55 mph expected. * WHERE...Beaver Island and surrounding islands. * WHEN...From 7 PM this evening to midnight EST Wednesday night. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.

 weather.gov